angeladowns/sasebo-pet-resources/readme.md

 ### View [The Map](pets.geojson)

 ### Contributing to the Map
-If you would like to contribute to the map, submit a [pull request](https://github.com/angeladowns/sasebo-pet-resources/pulls).
+If you would like to contribute to the map, fork the project, add or edit a location by editing the pets.geojson file, and then submit a [pull request](https://github.com/angeladowns/sasebo-pet-resources/pulls).
+Your contributions are appreciated!

+Tip: If you have the address, you can use http://www.gps-coordinates.net/ to find longitude and latitude.